ballerina-platform/ballerina-lang/stdlib/jms/src/main/ballerina/jms/Package.md

     });

-// Initialize a queue receiver using the created session. endpoint jms:QueueReceiver consumer {
+// Initialize a queue receiver using the created session. endpoint jms:QueueReceiver consumerEP {
     session: jmsSession,
     queueName: "MyQueue"
 };

-// Bind the created consumer to the listener service. service<jms:Consumer> jmsListener bind consumer {
+// Bind the created consumer to the listener service. service<jms:Consumer> jmsListener bind consumerEP {

     // The `OnMessage` resource gets invoked when a message is received. onMessage(endpoint consumer, jms:Message message) {